qusaitamersaleh/bookgallary/README.md

 # Books Gallary
-a small task to show my architect style this code add authoers and their books in the system, the user has the folllowing tasks
+a small task to show my architect style.

+this code add authoers and their books in the system, the user has the folllowing tasks

 - adding authoers